Frameworks, core principles and top case studies for SaaS pricing, learnt and refined over 28+ years of SaaS-monetization experience.

 Revenue sharing has emerged as the dominant pricing strategy for many successful vibe coded marketplaces.
 Under this model, the platform takes a percentage of each transaction rather than charging upfront fees.

 Etsy, a marketplace built around handcrafted and unique goods, employs a revenue sharing model with a 6.5% transaction fee.
+That model can be especially attractive for creators using Etsy print on demand setup, since it lets them start selling without taking on inventory risk upfront.
 This approach has helped them build a community of over 7.5 million active sellers while generating $2.6 billion in revenue in 2022.

 Despite its popularity, revenue sharing isn't without drawbacks: